sebastianekstrom/dotfiles/mac-quality-of-life-commands.md

 3. Disable `Show Floating Thumbnail`

 ## Set a better keyboard repeat rate
 MacOS has a delay for the amount of time it takes to repeat a character when you press a key on the keyboard, as well as a delay for how often that key will be repeated while the key is held in.
-This is especially annoying when deleting a lot of text.
+This is especially annoying when adding or deleting a lot of text.

 ![image](https://screenshot.click/10-23-tog0c-nfvbq.gif)